witch-team/inequality-dataset-for-iams/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

-# The NAVIGATE inequality dataset at the income decile level for use in IAMs
+# An inequality dataset at the income decile level for use in IAMs

-### Authors: Johannes Emmerling, Shouro Dasgupta, Simon Feindt, Daniele Malerba, Carolina Grottera
+### Authors: Johannes Emmerling, Shouro Dasgupta, Simon Feindt, Daniele Malerba

-Within NAVIGATE, a standardized input data template has been defined and data has been collected using household surveys from a number of developed and OECE countries.
+Within the NAVIGATE and PRISMA projects, a standardized input data template has been defined and data has been collected using household surveys from a number of developed and OECE countries.
 Available countries (for the latest year, between 2008 and 2017, available), include India, Brazil, France, South